-If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and that, if the student has received federal student financial aid funds, the student is entitled to a refund of the money's not paid from federal student financial aid program funds.
+If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and that, if the student has received federal student financial aid funds, the student is entitled to a refund of the monies not paid from federal student financial aid program funds.

-The school is accredited by ABHES which is recognized by the United States Department of Education.
+The school is accredited by the Accrediting Bureau of Health Education Schools ABHES which is recognized by the United States Department of Education.
 This program leads to licensure in California or other states - Vocational Nursing.